 All services, programming, and resources at our youth clinic are free.

-An Elder is available for weekly drop-in visits on Friday afternoons, from 1-5 pm.
+An Elder is available on Friday afternoons, from 1-5 pm (by appointment only)

-Midwife care is available at the health centre on Tuesdays from 3:30-6pm, or through home visits and outreach.
+Midwife care is available at the health centre (by appointment only)

 Check out our calendar for drop-in hours and upcoming events, or call us at the number below.